MattWilcox/obsidian-story-starter/_meta/Writing Ideas Method.md

 - Why do people *think* undead are evil - did a specific undead give that reputation?
 - What happens to undead that have been trapped for centuries; did they go mad?
 - What motivates an undead in the first year?
 The first generation?
 The first century?
-The first millenia?
+The first millennia?
-- What advantages are they able to acrue?
+- What advantages are they able to accrue?
 What limits their abilities?
-	- They can learn patterns and psycology through experience
+	- They can learn patterns and psychology through experience
-	- They can't "play" the same person indefinately; family and friends will die or get suspicious etc?
+	- They can't "play" the same person indefinitely; family and friends will die or get suspicious etc?

 ## 2. World ideas